python/pyperformance/doc/usage.rst

                         baseline_python, not changed_python.
   --append FILENAME     Add runs to an existing file, or create it if
                         it doesn't exist
+  --timeout TIMEOUT     Specify a timeout in seconds for a single
-  --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
+                        benchmark run (default: disabled) --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
                         Comma-separated list of benchmarks to run.
 Can